Belgium national football team: Rivalries

-Belgium's main football rivals are its neighbors the Netherlands and France, with which it shares close cultural and political relations.
+Netherlands

 The matchup between the Belgian and Dutch team is known as the Low Countries derby, as of May 2018 they have played each other in 126 official matches.
 Belgium won the first four—unofficial—matches against the Netherlands, but lost their first FIFA-recognised contest.
 The two national teams played each other biannually between 1905 and 1964, except during the World Wars.
-They have met 18 times in major tournament campaigns, and have played at least 35 friendly cup matches: in Belgium for the Coupe Vanden Abeele, and in the Netherlands for the Rotterdamsch Nieuwsblad-Beker.
+They have met 18 times in major tournaments, and have played at least 35 friendly cup matches: in Belgium for the Coupe Vanden Abeele, and in the Netherlands for the Rotterdamsch Nieuwsblad-Beker.
 The overall balance favours the Netherlands, with 55 wins against 41 Belgian victories.
 The Low Countries' squads co-operated in fundraising initiatives between 1925 and 1941; they played five unofficial matches for charity, FIFA and the Belgian Olympic Committee.

+France

-The clash between the Belgian and French sides is nicknamed le Match Sympathique in French ("the Friendly Match"); they have contested 74 official matches as of September 2025.
+The clash between Belgium and France is nicknamed le Match Sympathique in French ("the Friendly Match"); they have contested 78 official matches as of September 2025.
 The first match between Belgium and France, the Évence Coppée Trophy played in 1904, was the first official match for both teams and the first official football match between independent countries on the European continent.
-Until 1967, the sides met almost annually.
-As of September 2020, Belgium have the better record, with 30 wins to France's 25, and France has played most often against Belgium in international football.
+Belgium maintained the better record with most wins over the succeeding 100 years, but since 2018 the gap has closed with 5 successive losses to France.

 Stadium

 Numerous former and current venues in 11 urban areas have hosted Belgium's home matches.
-Most of these matches have been played in Brussels on the Heysel Plateau, on the site of the present-day King Baudouin Stadium—a multipurpose facility with a seating capacity of 50,122.
+Most of these matches have been played in Brussels on the Heysel/Heizel Plateau, on the site of the present-day King Baudouin Stadium—a multipurpose facility with a seating capacity of 50,122.
 Its field also hosts the team's final trainings before domestic matches.
 Since 2007, most physical preparation takes place at the National Football Centre in Tubize, or at Anderlecht's training ground in the Neerpede quarter.
 Apart from Belgian home friendlies, at the international level Belgium's national stadium has also hosted six European Championship matches.

 In 1930, for the country's centennial, the venue was inaugurated as the Jubilee Stadium with an unofficial match between Belgium and the Netherlands.
 At that time, the stadium had a capacity of 75,000.
 In 1946, it was renamed Heysel Stadium after its city quarter.
-This new name became associated with the tragedy preceding the 1985 European Cup Final between Juventus and Liverpool; 39 spectators died after riots in the then antiquated building.
+This new name became associated with the tragedy preceding the 1985 European Cup final between Juventus and Liverpool; 39 spectators died after riots in the then antiquated building.
 Three years after the disaster, plans were unveiled for a renovation; in 1995, after two years of work, the modernised stadium was named after the late King Baudouin.
 In May 2013, the Brussels-Capital Region announced that the King Baudouin Stadium would be replaced by Eurostadium, elsewhere on the Heysel Plateau; in 2018, however, the plans for the new stadium were cancelled definitively.